pravega/pravega/docs/roadmap.md

 utilization.
 This would entail that we build Pravega framework that negotiates with Mesos Resource Manager on securing or releasing additional resource.

-## Future Items - Subject to discussion
+# Future Items - Not versioned yet.
+Subject to discussion

 -   REST Proxy for Reader/Writer (REST proxy for Admin operations is already there)
 -   Stream aliasing